-The program is being implemented in an incremental manner, with the First Increment covering the 13-year period from 2007 through 2019.
+The program is being implemented incrementally.
+The First Increment initially covered a 13-year period from 2007 through 2019, and the current First Increment Extension covers another 13 years, through December, 2032.
 The overarching goal of the program is to utilize federal- and state-provided land, water and scientific monitoring and research to secure defined benefits for the target species and their habitats in the central Platte River.
 The Program also provides Endangered Species Act (ESA) compliance for existing and certain new water-related activities in the Platte basin upstream of the Loup River confluence for potential effects on the target species.
 In addition, the Program reduces the likelihood of other species in the area being listed under the ESA.
 Further, the Program mitigates the adverse effects of certain new water-related activities through approved depletions plans.

 It is important that the Program establish and maintain an organizational structure that ensures appropriate state and federal government and stakeholder involvement.
 As during development of the Cooperative Agreement, the program is led by a Governance Committee (GC) consisting of representatives of Colorado, Wyoming, Nebraska, the Bureau of Reclamation, the Fish and Wildlife Service, South Platte River water users, North Platte River water users, Nebraska water users, and environmental groups.
 The Program convenes standing advisory committees to assist the GC in implementing the program.
 These committees include the Technical Advisory Committee, the Land Advisory Committee, the Water Advisory Committee, the Independent Scientific Advisory Committee, and the Finance Committee.
 In addition, an Adaptive Management Working Group (AMWG) has been formed to inform the GC on the implementation of the Program’s Adaptive Management Plan.